 Terracotta or clay pots provide a healthy environment for most plants because the porosity of clay allows air and moisture to penetrate the sides of the pot.

 Once you have done that, make sure you place the succulent in a bright spot, but away from direct sunlight, indoors or outdoors.
 Water your cutting every 2-3 weeks or when the soil feels dry to the touch and you’ll notice your cuttings will start to grow new leaves within a few weeks.
-Read more about watering schedule in this interesting article on how and when to water succulents.
+Read more about the watering schedule in this interesting article on how and when to water succulents.

 Hope you enjoyed reading this article on How To Propagate Succulents and found it comprehensive and enlightening!
 If you like, feel free to leave a comment or share your knowledge on this topic in the section below.